 My version of this dressing can be made either vegan or vegetarian, and has a secret element to it: poached garlic (i.e. garlic confit).
 I use fresh herbs, typically parsley, along with fresh lemon juice, confit garlic, and pecorino cheese (substitute with tahini for vegan version).
 The confit garlic takes about 25 minutes on stove top; however, you can use this time to prep the other components of the salad.
 Trust me, it's worth it!

 You take all those ingredients, throw into a food processor and pulse until you get the desired consistency.
 You could also use a blender, but depending on the size of your blender, you might need to scale up the proportion to meet the minimum liquid requirement (my Vitamix needs 2x this recipe).

 Besides the vegan and vegetarian variations described above, there are tons of ways in which you can customize this green salad dressing.

 My recipe uses about a cup of fresh herbs, notably parsley.
-However, you can use more than just parsley or substitute with what you you have on hand quite easily.
-I’ve outlined a couple of options below:
+However, you can use more than just parsley or use one of these parsley substitutes quite easily! .
+I've outlined a couple of options below:

 Fresh herbs like basil, cilantro, dill and mint: These flavor profiles all mesh with parsley quite easily, or you can use any of them separately too, depending on what flavors you prefer (e.g. if cilantro tastes like soap to you, you can totally leave 'em out).
 I've personally tried this recipe with just parsley, parsley and cilantro, basil and parsley, and all of the above.
 Each time, it was unique.
 Each time, it was delicious.
 So get creative!